nus-cs2103-AY2223S1/tp/docs/UserGuide_CS2101.md

 title: **Teacher's Pet** User Guide
 subtitle: Everything you need to know about **Teacher's Pet**
 ---
-**Teacher’s Pet** is a desktop application built for Private 1-to-1 Tutors in order to manage contacts of students and classes, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Teacher’s Pet can get your contact and class management tasks done faster than traditional GUI apps.
+**Teacher’s Pet** is an all-in-one desktop application for private 1-to-1 tutors to manage the details of students, payment and scheduling of classes.
+While optimised for use via a Command Line Interface (CLI), Teacher’s Pet still retains the benefits of a Graphical User Interface (GUI).
+Whether you can type fast or prefer to use a mouse, Teacher’s Pet caters to your needs.
+It minimizes the time needed for tedious administrative work, leaving more space for you to do what is important.

 **Teacher’s Pet** allows you to manage your schedule and keep track of your students.
 The app stores basic information about your students, such as `Name`, `Contact Number`, `Class Date` and more.

-Before you get started, you may want to read [how to get started with this User Guide](#reading-the-user-guide)!
+Before you get started, you may want to know [how to navigate this User Guide](#reading-the-user-guide).

-To get started with using our application, jump straight to the [Quick Start](#quick-start) section.
+To get started with using the application, jump straight to the [Quick Start](#quick-start) section.

 For a full list of commands and detailed instructions, head to the [Features](#features) section.

 ## Table of contents